 The Ground Fault Alarm Delay will determine how long a fault condition exists prior to an alarm being generated.
-It is default set to 10 second to avoid any short-term intermittent faults.
+It's default is set to 10 seconds to avoid any short-term intermittent faults.

 4.4.2.2 GF Alarm Resend